Self-love is a complex concept.

-Every time we doubt ourselves we’re saying, “I’m not capable.”
+Every time you doubt yourself you’re saying, “I’m not sure I’m capable.”

-Every time we vow to leave a partner who we know with absolute certainty is wrong for us, and then go right back into the harmful situation, we’re saying, “My instincts are untrustworthy.”
+Every time you vow to leave a situation you know is wrong for you, but then return right back to it to your own detriment you are saying, “My instincts are untrustworthy.”

-Every time we believe we can’t reach financial abundance, we’re saying, “I don’t deserve.”
+Every time you believe financial abundance is out of your reach, you are saying, “I don’t deserve.”

 I am capable.